 number of calendar days in a year

 More on the topic Morbidity with temporary disability.
-Accounting and reporting documentation and evaluation of indicators. frequency of diseases.
-Health index:
+Accounting and reporting documentation and evaluation of indicators.
+Frequency of diseases.
+Health Index:

 9714 0

-When comparing the levels of morbidity with temporary disability for all diseases over the 5 years studied, it turned out that they remained higher among the engineering workers of shop services than those of the factory management engineers.
+When comparing morbidity levels with temporary disability for all diseases over the 5 years studied, it turned out that they remained higher for engineering and technical personnel of shop services than for engineering and technical personnel of plant management.

 Standardization by gender and length of service did not change the ratio of indicators of temporary disability.

-Temporary disability, both in terms of the number of cases and by days, in all the years studied was higher for the engineering workers of shop services than for the engineering workers of the plant management.
-The average level of incapacity for work among engineering and technical personnel of shop services was 79 cases, 790 days, and for engineering and technical personnel of plant management, respectively, 74 cases and 676 days per 100 employees.
-It should be noted that as a result of the prophylactic medical examination of this contingent, carried out under our leadership, the incidence of morbidity with temporary disability has somewhat decreased over the years indicated.
+Temporary disability, both in the number of cases and by days, in all the years studied was higher among engineering workers of shop services than among engineering workers of plant management.
+The average level of incapacity for engineers of shop services was 79 cases, 790 days, and for engineers of plant management, respectively, 74 cases and 676 days per 100 workers.
+It should be noted that as a result of the clinical examination of this contingent carried out under our leadership, the incidence of illness with temporary loss of ability to work has decreased slightly over the indicated years.

 Standardization by gender and length of service did not change the ratio of indicators.
-The composition of the engineering and technical staff of the plant management was adopted as a standard.
-So, for influenza, temporary disability with standardization by gender for engineering and technical personnel of shop services was 11.4 in cases, 64.5 in days, and 12.3 and 67.6 in terms of length of service, respectively.
-The same picture for pharyngitis and tonsillitis, pneumonia and chronic respiratory diseases, diseases of the gastrointestinal tract, sensory organs, nerves and peripheral ganglia and some other diseases.
+The composition of the engineering and technical personnel of the plant management was adopted as the standard.
+Thus, for influenza, temporary disability when standardized by gender among engineers of shop services was 11.4 in cases, 64.5 in days, and 12.3 and 67.6 in days, respectively.
+The picture is the same for pharyngitis and tonsillitis, pneumonia and chronic respiratory diseases, diseases of the gastrointestinal tract, sensory organs, nerves and peripheral ganglia and some other diseases.

 Table 1